 Our world continues to become more interconnected.
-Global enterprises and organisations rely on trusted relationships, with their third-party suppliers providing services from payroll and maintenance, to marketing and software development.
+Global enterprises and organizations rely on trusted relationships, with their third-party suppliers providing services from payroll and maintenance to marketing and software development.
 It is common for third parties to extend to fourth and fifth parties, making supply chains more complicated with many suppliers doing many different things.
 It is very likely your business has a plethora of third-party suppliers and vendors.

 This is simply how businesses operate today.